How to Develop Your Mobile App Idea

 Once you’ve identified the market need, you must be able to properly articulate your competitive advantage.

-If you’re entering an existing market that has competitors, why should the consumer pick you over the competition?
-There must be a differentiator in your product.
+If you’re entering an existing market that has competitors, why should the target audience pick you over the competition?
+There must be a differentiator in your product that improves the user experience.

 What is your competitive advantage?
 If you’re just another “me too” business, then you’re not different.